Isaac-Flath/anki/README.md

     + `Deck` is named "APL Study Group" (Or whatever sensible name you'd like)
     + `Update Existing notes when first field matches` is selected in the drop down
     + `Allow HTML in fields` Should be checked
++ Depending on experience some cards may seem so simple you don't need them.
+For example what does `1` output, with the answer being `1` may be so simple you don't want a card for it.
+Simply `Suspend` the card and it won't come up again.
+That said, I would use suspend somewhat conservatively.

 # Files